Bali route guide, 3-week travel plan

 Some of the days below contain links to much more information about that specific location.

-Day 1 – 2: Flying to Denpasar, staying in Canggu
+Day 1 – 2: Arrival and staying in Seminyak or Canggu

 Flying into Denpasar Airport doesn’t mean you have to stay in Denpasar after your flight.
-From the airport, take a taxi to Canggu.
-Canggu is a laid back, trendy surf-vibe town.
+From the airport, take a taxi to Seminyak or Canggu.
+Canggu is a laid back, trendy surf-vibe town and Seminyak is more about beautiful beaches and beach clubs.
+Before arriving be sure to know which visa for Bali, Indonesia suits your visit.

 Day 3 – 4: Staying with a local family